AQE Practice Papers are available to buy from our shop. VISIT SHOP

 The test does not necessarily need to be taken at the school you wish your child to attend.
-During the application you list three schools in order of preference and based on availability you will be notified which school your child will sit the test at.
+During the application you list schools in order of preference and based on availability you will be notified which school your child will sit the test at.

 After the registration process has been completed, all candidates will be contacted by their Assessment Centre, and invited to attend a familiarisation day in this school.

 All 3 assessments begin at 10 a.m. and last for 1 hour (with the exception of extra time candidates).
 AQE recommends that candidates attend ALL 3 assessments, however as the final age-standardised score is achieved through ‘best 2 out of 3’, it is only compulsory to attend 2 assessments.
 This allows for an ‘off day’ or illness etc.

 There is no subsidiary paper available.
 If a candidate is only available to attend 1 assessment, you should contact the AQE Office via telephone - (028) 9022 4002.

 Registration closes on Friday 8th September 2017.
 Late registration will only be accepted where there are clear extenuating circumstances and WILL incur a higher registration fee.